 Some people put cod liver oil on their skin to speed healing of wounds, burns, and rashes.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, Ineffective, and Insufficient Evidence to Rate.

 The effectiveness ratings for COD LIVER OIL are as follows:

 Insufficient evidence to rate effectiveness for...

 - Ear infections in young children.
-Preliminary research suggests that taking cod liver oil along with a children's multivitamin-mineral product containing selenium might prevent or decrease the number of ear infections in young children.
+Taking cod liver oil and a multivitamin might reduce the need to use medicine to treat ear infections in young children by about 12%.

 - Wound healing.

 Are there safety concerns?